cciw-uk/data-protection/01 Decisions and actions document.rst

 * In terms of human psychology, first of all: most people would rather drink a pint of lava than read a long data protection policy.
-Of all the hundreds of times that you have claimed "I have read the terms and conditions", how many times have you actually read them?
-That's right, zero.
+Of all the hundreds of times that you have claimed "I have read the terms and conditions", how many times have you actually read them?.
 Asking people to stop what they are doing to read a long doc and tick a box to say they have done so is just asking them to lie.

 * The one time I actually read a computer use policy was when I had begun working for a software development company in Leeds.
 Due to a planning